gitter-lab/pathway-localization/README.md

 ## Running localization prediction

-After setting up the conda environment, running
+After following the steps in `Setting up the environment`, navigating to the directory `databasePrediction` and using the command:

 `snakemake --cores 1 all`